 - Form C-18 Declaration (signed)

-If you wish to arrange for duty-free clearance of your goods, then you must express mail your documents to your Destination Agent 15 days prior to arrival.
+Remember, if you wish to arrange for duty-free clearance of your goods, then you must express-mail your documents to your Destination Agent 15 days prior to arrival.

-5. You Must Be Present in the Country For Customs Clearance
+5. You Must be Present in Kenya for Customs Clearance

 Whether a diplomat, expatriate, or returning national, you must be present in Kenya during customs clearance.

-Remember, all non-diplomatic shipments are subject to 100 percent customs inspection.
+Remember, all non-diplomatic shipments are subject to 100 percent customs inspection and physical verification.

 Customs will inspect your imported household goods and personal effects against your declaration.
 If there are no discrepancies, then your shipment will be released.